 STAR WARS BOOK LIST

 This is a simple list of all of the full-length Star Wars novels to date, in chronological order of when the stories take place, with the movies and TV shows also added for context.
 This list does not include most young readers' books, nor short eBooks that have been included in print editions of other novels.
 TV shows aimed at young children are also excluded.
 Books whose stories overlap within the same timeline are listed in recommended reading order based on my own judgement.
 Release dates are for the US - dates and availability may vary in other countries.
 Big thanks go to Once Upon A Galaxy for helping me keep up with new releases, and Wookieepedia for help figuring out some of the timeline dates.
 If you have any questions or feedback, you can email me at books@yodasdatapad.com.
-The Book List also has a Facebook fanpage.
+The Book List also has a Facebook page, but the best way to stay informed is to use the email signup form below.

 Click on any book to go to its Amazon.com page!
 Note that, as an "Amazon Associate", I earn a commission from some purchases you make there.